nicholasio/wp-central-posts-network/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress Multisite Plugin that let you choose any posts on any site in the network to display on the main site.
+A WordPress Multisite Plugin that let you choose any posts on any site in the network to display on the main site (or any other site of the network).

 == Description ==

-This plugin adds a UI on the main site admin panel of a Network that let you choose posts of any site of your network and associate it with sections that you must define via a hook filter.
+This plugin adds a UI on the main site (actually, in any site of the network) admin panel of a Network that let you choose posts of any site of your network and associate it with sections that you must define via a hook filter.
 Then you can show up this sections on the front of your main site via a simple API.

 This plugin only works with multisite and must be network activated